Skip to content

 If you don't want each part to be customized separately using a native custom View, you can split the layout logic parts directly.

-Hikage supports splitting layouts into multiple parts and combining them, you can use the Hikageable function anywhere to create a new Hikage.Delegate object.
+Hikage supports splitting layouts into multiple parts and combining them, you can use the Hikagable function anywhere to create a new Hikage.Delegate object.

 The following example